 Bringing everyone back to the old office will help alleviate some connectivity concerns, but that approach still takes true connection for granted because it treats it as a secondary byproduct of the physical workplace, rather than the core priority employees view it as.
 With the COVID-19 vaccine in distribution and workers therefore on their way back in, enterprises have an opportunity to reimagine their workplace around collaboration rather than isolated deskwork.
 This will require a nuanced approach requiring the support of wide-ranging technology products.

 Businesses should be thinking about how to provide their employees a safe and technologically advanced environment so they can start doing “more with more,” wherever that may be.
+Furthermore, decision-makers should consider implementing planning and scheduling software as a key component of the future workplace, as it can greatly enhance productivity and streamline operations by efficiently managing tasks, assignments, and resources.
 The hybrid workplace will be the de facto workplace of the future.
 That said, to ensure long-term success, companies must do more than send select employees back to the office while others continue to work remote.
 The right solution requires more tact.
 Physical offices deserve novel technology and infrastructure features that can truly support hybrid teams, facilitate collaboration, and be a catalyst for innovation.
 Portability, flexibility, ease-of-use, integrated support for an entire ecosystem of UC software, support for the cloud, data-driven communication and collaboration tools, and security are all critical components of the newly re-architected workplace

 Safety obviously matters, too.
 Technology systems, such as room scheduling signage or in-room control devices can be leveraged to communicate safety measures and reinforce protocols, scheduling panels can show a room’s occupancy status, and new cloud solutions enable CIOs and technology managers to remotely deploy, manage, monitor, and measure room device and space usage via the cloud.
 These solutions can also make safety and sanitation measures more visible, assuaging concerns of accountability and ensuring proper policies are adhered to.